A computationally efficient Benders decomposition for energy systems planning problems with detailed operations and time-coupling constraints: Solution method

 \section{Solution method}

-Problem~\eqref{eq:prob} is difficult to solve because it includes both complicating variables (e.g., investment decisions) and constraints (e.g., CO2 limits) that link all operational subperiods - see Figure~\ref{fig:probstruct}.
+Problem~\eqref{eq:prob} is difficult to solve because it includes both complicating variables (e.g., investment decisions) and constraints (e.g., CO$_2$ limits) that link all operational subperiods - see Figure~\ref{fig:probstruct}.

 The complex structure of Problem~\eqref{eq:prob} is shared by several integrated planning problems in a variety of application areas~(e.g., \cite{shah2012,naderi2017,lara2018deterministic,an2020}).
 While ubiquitous, analogous optimization problems are particularly common in macro-energy systems modeling.
 Multi-period planning problems in \cite{lara2018deterministic} and \cite{li2022mixed} are decomposed into a series of of single-period operational problems that are a special case of \eqref{eq:prob}, where investment decision variables are fixed.
 In these studies, the single-period operational problems were not further decomposed due to the presence of policy constraints like those seen in \eqref{eq:rps_cons} and \eqref{eq:co2_cons}.
 Few studies have developed efficient methods for single-period planning problems: \cite{munoz2016new} investigated the solution of a special case of Problem~\eqref{eq:prob} where storage, ramping limits, and thermal plant UC are not considered.
-Similarly, \cite{lohmann2017tailored} studied simplified cases of Problem~\eqref{eq:prob}, where either time-coupling or inter-zonal transmission constraints are ignored.
+However, the exclusion of UC as a system characteristic affects the accuracy of model results~\citep{palmintier2015impact}.
+Studies like the one performed by~\cite{lohmann2017tailored} included simplified cases of Problem~\eqref{eq:prob}, where either time-coupling or inter-zonal transmission constraints are ignored.

 In the following, we develop a Benders decomposition scheme for Problem~\eqref{eq:prob} which enables parallel computation of subperiods.
 A standard implementation of Benders decomposition to Problem~\eqref{eq:prob} would consider only investment decisions $\bm{y}$ as complicating variables, and rely on the solution of a large, monolithic operational subproblem, spanning the whole year, at each iteration.
 This is the same approach used in \cite{lara2018deterministic} and \cite{li2022mixed} to solve analogous energy systems planning problems.
 Nested decompositions have also been proposed~\citep{sepulveda2020decarbonization} as means of further decomposing operational subproblems, but this technique still takes the operational problem as a single entity in the scope of the master model.
 In both cases, the master problem is given by: